jeradhoy/MSUWC/README.md

 ![qOut2] <sub>(3)</sub>

-Groundwater dishcharge is based on a  non-linear storage discharge relationship given in the paper (insert link to paper here).
+Groundwater dishcharge is based on a  non-linear storage discharge relationship given in the paper (Gan and Luo, 2013).
 At each timestep, subsurface runoff is added to groundwater storage, S<sub>gw</sub>, represented in equation (10), and the discharge, Q<sub>gw</sub>, is calculated the following timestep from equation (4).
 A is a dimensionless parameter that is currently based off of catchment area, but needs to be calibrated with stream gauges.
 In this case, b has been fixed to .5, giving exponential relationsip between storage and discharge.